Penetana Papahurihia: Nakahi

 Papahurihia claimed to have been visited by the snake from the Book of Genesis, who demanded to be worshipped.
 The snake was known as Nakahi (from the Hebrew nahash, meaning "serpent").
 He established a religion which incorporated both Māori and Judeo-Christian beliefs; Nakahi was identified as a ngarara, a kind of taniwha, and its followers, believing themselves to be descended from the ten lost tribes of Israel, called themselves Hurai (Jews) and observed the Jewish Sabbath.
 They were baptised and would gather around a flagpole at night to worship Nakahi, who would appear to them.

 The Hurai believed in an abundant heaven, described by Catholic missionary Louis Catherin Servant as "... the land of happiness, the residence of those who are good.
 You feel there neither the rigours of cold, nor of hunger or thirst; you enjoy unending light.
 Everything is found in plenty, flour, sugar, guns, ships; there too murder and sensual pleasure reign."
 The evil, such as the non-believing missionaries and those who slandered Nakahi, would burn in a fire.
 Papahurihia used the metaphor of a tree: only his followers could ascend the straight tree to the sky, while others would move along curved branches and fall into a fiery abyss, lit by Nakahi.
 Historian Keith Sinclair characterised his teachings as millenarian, though Judith Binney claimed otherwise.

 Papahurihia also communed with the dead, possibly using ventriloquy to make a "whistling sighing" sound.
 The Wesleyan reverend William Woon, who visited the Hokianga in 1836, said that Papahurihia claimed to be able to raise the dead, but Judith Binney disputes that such a claim was ever made.

 Hokianga

 In November 1834 he moved to the Hokianga to spread his teachings.
-He debated the missionary William White on theological matters at Waima on April, 1835, but for the next few years, his influence seemed to wane.
+He debated the missionary William White on theological matters at Waima in April 1835, but for the next few years, his influence seemed to wane.
 In 1837, he took the name Te Atua Wera ("the fiery God").
 He was sympathetic to the Catholics in the Hokianga, but disliked Protestants.

 Several of his followers, acting under the chiefs Kaitoke and Pi, engaged in the ritual killings of Protestant missionaries and converts at Te Hikutu and Te Puna.
 A popular story circulated that Te Atua Wera had given Kaitoke an enchanted musket that would make him invulnerable, but the British captured him after a number of skirmishes anyway.
 James Busby blamed chief Waikato for instigating hostilities; he had supposedly given them the muskets to carry out the attacks.
 To restore utu for the capture of Kaitoke.